QuantumVillage/awesome-quantum-security/README.md

-## QKD
+## QKD Attacks

-* [Hacking QKD - Vadim Makarov](https://www.youtube.com/watch?v=Phh-jO--bDU) - Quantum Village, DEF CON 33 - Talk from Prof. Makarov demonstrating a full security analysis of a QKD system, including how the vendor tried to fix it and how these patches were circumvented.
+- [Hacking QKD - Vadim Makarov](https://www.youtube.com/watch?v=Phh-jO--bDU) - Quantum Village, DEF CON 33 - Talk from Prof. Makarov demonstrating a full security analysis of a QKD system, including how the vendor tried to fix it and how these patches were circumvented.
 Demonstrates several physics-based attacks on quantum key distribution systems.
-* [Quantum Hacking](http://www.vad1.com/c/qcommce/2022/Makarov/slides/qcommce-l12-20221207.pdf) - slides from a talk given by Prof. Makarov in 2022 giving a broad overview of attacks against QKD.
+- [Quantum Hacking](http://www.vad1.com/c/qcommce/2022/Makarov/slides/qcommce-l12-20221207.pdf) - slides from a talk given by Prof. Makarov in 2022 giving a broad overview of attacks against QKD.
+- [Experimental vulnerability analysis of QKD based on attack ratings](https://www.nature.com/articles/s41598-021-87574-4) - 2021-05 - A thorough analysis of QKD attacks with attack ratings that may be useful for _in situ_ analysis.
+- [Hacking Quantum Key Distribution via Injection Locking](http://dx.doi.org/10.1103/PhysRevApplied.13.034008) - 2020-03 - Using the properties of near-frequency photons, the attack allows the reduction in the output distribution between Alice and Bob, thereby reducing the search space for an attacker significantly.
+- [An approach for security evaluation and certification of a complete quantum communication system](https://www.nature.com/articles/s41598-021-84139-3) - 2021-03-03 - This paper presents a security evaluation and improvement protocol for complete quantum communication systems.
+- [Quantum key distribution with distinguishable decoy states](https://doi.org/10.1103/PhysRevA.98.012330) - 2018-07-27 - Decoy states are a technique used in QKD to try to fool would-be attackers.
+However, their implementation can be flawed, and such decoy states are found to be discernible to an attacker, rendering the mitigation ineffective.
+- [Creation of backdoors in quantum communications via laser damage](https://doi.org/10.1103/PhysRevA.94.030302) - 2016-09-15 - Using targeted high-energy laser damage to remove attack mitigations on QKD systems.
+- [Attacks exploiting deviation of mean photon number in quantum key distribution and coin-tossing](http://doi.org/10.1103/PhysRevA.91.032326) - 2014-12 - Mean Photon Number deviations causing disclosure of information to Eve in QKD systems.
+- [Invisible Trojan-Horse Attacks](https://www.nature.com/articles/s41598-017-08279-1) - 2017-11-22 - This paper demonstrates the experimental feasibility of a Trojan-horse attack that remains nearly invisible to the single-photon detectors employed in practical quantum key distribution (QKD) systems, such as Clavis2 from ID Quantique.
+- [Trojan-horse attacks threaten the security of practical quantum cryptography](https://doi.org/10.1088/1367-2630/16/12/123030) - 2014-12 - An overview of Trojan Horse Attacks on QKD systems.
+- [Preventing calibration attacks on the local oscillator in continuous-variable quantum key distribution](https://doi.org/10.1103/PhysRevA.87.062313) - 2013-06-13 - Analysis of calibration attacks against CV-QKD systems, with suggested countermeasures.
+- [Wavelength-selected photon-number-splitting attack against plug-and-play quantum key distribution systems with decoy states](https://doi.org/10.1103/PhysRevA.86.032310) - 2012-08-10 - A wavelength-selected photon-number-splitting (WSPNS) attack scheme against plug-and-play QKD systems with the decoy-state method is proposed.
+Theoretical analysis shows that the eavesdropper can get full information about the key generated between the legitimate parties just like the Photon Number Splitting (PNS) attack was performed in plug-and-play QKD systems without the decoy-state method.
+- [Attacking a practical quantum-key-distribution system with wavelength-dependent beam-splitter and multiwavelength sources](https://doi.org/10.1103/PhysRevA.84.062308) - 2011-12-14 - Abusing a wavelength-dependent property to compromise a QKD system from this practical implementation issue.
+- [Quantum Eavesdropping without Interception: An Attack Exploiting the Dead Time of Single Photon Detectors](http://dx.doi.org/10.1088/1367-2630/13/7/073024) - 2011-07 - Using dead time of a SPD to gain >98% disclosure of a key from a QKD system, without being detected.
+- [Device Calibration Impacts Security of Quantum Key Distribution](https://doi.org/10.1103/PhysRevLett.107.110501) - 2011-09-09 - Analysis of potential attacks arising from bad or lapsed calibration of QKD systems.
+- [Passive Faraday-mirror attack in a practical two-way quantum-key-distribution system](https://doi.org/10.1103/PhysRevA.83.062331) - 2011-06-24 - Attack on QKD by judicious (ab)use of Faraday Mirrors
+- [Full-field implementation of a perfect eavesdropper on a quantum cryptography system](https://doi.org/10.1038/ncomms1348) - 2011-05-11 - Detector Control attack on QKD systems.

 ## Quantum for Cybersecurity

 Sometimes quantum technologies can be useful for helping solve problems in cybersecurity.

-* [Cutting Medusa's Path](https://arxiv.org/abs/2211.13740) - 2022-11-24 - Paper exploring how quantum computing might help solve patch management.
+- [Cutting Medusa's Path](https://arxiv.org/abs/2211.13740) - 2022-11-24 - Paper exploring how quantum computing might help solve patch management.